anaghamrajeev/anaghamrajeev/README.md

 - 🔭 I am a graduate student at TU Delft (Computer Science).
 - 👀 I’m interested in AI-driven multidisciplinary research in human-centered computing and social robotics.
-- 🌱 I’m currently learning the to develop different applications on the Pepper robot.
+- 🌱 I’m currently learning to develop different applications for the Pepper robot.
 - 📫 How to reach me: [LinkedIn](linkedin.com/in/anaghamrajeev) , [Twitter](twitter.com/anaghamrajeev)
 - 😄 Pronouns: she/her